TunaLobster/ardupilot_wiki/common/source/docs/common-connect-mission-planner-autopilot.rst

 To establish a connection you must first choose the communication method/channel you want to use, and then set up the physical hardware and Windows device drivers.
-You can connect the PC and autopilot using USB cables, :ref:`Telemetry Radios <copter:common-telemetry-landingpage>`, :ref:`Bluetooth <common-mission-planner-bluetooth-connectivity_detailed_connecting_with_mission_planner>`, IP connections etc.
+You can connect the PC and autopilot using USB cables, :ref:`Telemetry Radios <common-telemetry-landingpage>`, :ref:`Bluetooth <common-mission-planner-bluetooth-connectivity_detailed_connecting_with_mission_planner>`, IP connections etc.